 Artistic roller skating is primarily done in high-top quad roller skates.
 However, some competitors now do artistic roller skating in special artistic rollerblades / inline skates.
 The vast majority of artistic roller skaters still do their craft in quads.
 The most well-known artistic skates are made by Riedell and Sure-Grip.

 When I was young, I used to play roller hockey in retail parking lots with my friends wearing my quads.
 And you can do that, too.
-However, most serious roller hockey players use rollerblades.
-Today there are special rollerblades geared at roller hockey.
-Brands like Bauer, Tour and Mission all make popular rollerblades for roller hockey.
+However, most serious roller hockey players use roller hockey skates.
+Today there are special skates made just for roller hockey.
+Brands like Bauer, Tour and Mission all make popular inline skating hockey skates.

 I would describe jam skating as a cross between gymnastics, dancing and breakdancing on roller skates.
 Most jam skating is done using low-top quad roller skates.
 Some of the most popular jam skates are made by VNLA.

 dance skate wheels that are made for sliding and spinning easily.Most old school shuffle & rhythm skaters wear high-top quad roller skates and

 What type of roller skates are best for beginners?